-Applications for the 2020 Artist Intern Fellowships are currently closed.
-Please check back again and follow us on social media for updates on the 2021 application cycle.
+Applications for the 2021 Artist Intern Fellowships are accepted on a rolling basis with a final deadline of March 21st, 2021.
+Interested parties should apply soon and follow us on social media for updates on the 2021 application cycle.

-There are up to 3 artist interns accepted for each term: Spring (May–June); Summer (July–August); and Fall (September–November).
+There are up to 3 artist interns accepted for each term: Spring (April 15th–June 30th); Summer (July 1st–September 15th); and Fall (September 16th–November 20th).
 See application instructions here.

 Artist interns live and work (as a volunteer) in Northeast Minneapolis for a period of 2-3 months.
 Workload is approximately 25 hours per week for the nonprofit organization.
 Use of shop/studio/Gallery facility is encouraged as is exhibition of a work in Northeast Minneapolis.
 Most artist interns undertake making one large sculpture or several smaller sculptures/works during their time in residence.
 Past interns have had the sculptures created during their residency sited at locations such as Silverwood Sculpture Park, the NE SCULPTURE Quad, and various other sites around Northeast Minneapolis.
 Other times, interns have had their residency culminate with a pop-up gallery show in the NE SCULPTURE | Gallery Factory.

 Primary job responsibilities include assisting artists in installing artwork, gallery and sculpture quad maintenance, sitting weekly for gallery hours, and various arts administration tasks.
 Arts administration work supports day-to-day functions of a nonprofit arts organization and includes social media management, fundraising operations, and website administration.